Haileybury and Imperial Service College: Model United Nations

-Haileybury hosts its own Model United Nations Conference every year, for over a thousand pupils, making it largest MUN conference in the UK.
+Haileybury hosts its own Model United Nations Conference every year, for over a thousand pupils, making it the largest MUN conference in the UK.
 The conference is typically held the weekend before the Easter holiday.

 History

-The previous institution to occupy the Haileybury site was the East India College (EIC), the training establishment founded in 1806 for administrators of the East India Company.
-The EIC was initially based at Hertford Castle, but substantial grounds in Hertford Heath were acquired for future development.
+The Haileybury campus originally belonged to, and was occupied by, the East India College, the training establishment founded in 1806 for administrators of the East India Company.
+The East India College was initially based at Hertford Castle, but substantial grounds in Hertford Heath were acquired for future development.
 William Wilkins, the architect of Downing College, Cambridge, and the National Gallery in London, was appointed principal architect.
-The buildings compose four ranges which enclose an area known as Quad, the second-largest academic quadrangle in Britain after Christ Church, Oxford.
-In the wake of the Indian Rebellion of 1857, the East India Company was nationalised, and its College closed in January 1858.
+The buildings comprise four ranges which enclose an area known as Quad, the second-largest academic quadrangle in Britain after that of Christ Church, Oxford.

-In 1862, a public school opened on the site, with royal charter being received in 1864.

-The Chapel dome was added by Sir Arthur Blomfield and completed in 1877.
-Further Victorian additions were designed by Sir John William Simpson.
-The Memorial Hall, the school's dining hall, was opened by the future King George VI and Queen Elizabeth, and acts as a monument to former pupils who gave their lives in the First World War.
-During the past 40 years, its use has been extended to commemorate deaths of OHs in all military conflicts.

-The dining hall contains one of the largest unsupported domes in Europe.
-Until the 1990s, the entire school of over 700 pupils dined there at a single sitting, all brought to silence for grace by the beating of a massive brass howitzer shell, captured from a German gun emplacement during the First World War and then converted into a gong.
-A gilded plaster boss in the centre of this dome represents an oak tree being struck by lightning.
-Known as Little Lightning Oak, this decoration represents the massive oak tree that stands on the lawn in front of Terrace, the promenade visible in this photograph.
-This tree was struck by lightning and, all but destroyed, re-sprouted.